MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 ## Create a LUIS app in the LUIS portal

 1. Sign in to the [LUIS portal](https://www.luis.ai).
-    1. If you don't already have an account, create one.
+    - If you don't already have an account, create one.
-    1. If you don't already have an authoring resource, create one.
+    - If you don't already have an authoring resource, create one.
-    For more information, see the LUIS documentation on how to [sign in to the LUIS portal](/azure/cognitive-services/luis/luis-how-to-start-new-app#sign-in-to-luis-portal).
+    - For more information, see the LUIS documentation on how to [sign in to the LUIS portal](/azure/cognitive-services/luis/luis-how-to-start-new-app#sign-in-to-luis-portal).
 1. On the **My Apps** page, click **New app for conversation** and select **Import as JSON**.
 1. In the **Import new app** dialog:
     1. Choose the **FlightBooking.json** file in the **CognitiveModels** folder of the sample.
-(This file contains three intents: 'Book Flight', 'Cancel', and 'None'.
-LUIS will use these intents to understand what the user meant when they send a message to the bot.)
     1. Enter `FlightBooking` as the optional name of the app, and click **Done**.
 1. Train and publish your app.
     For more information, see the LUIS documentation on how to [train](/azure/cognitive-services/LUIS/luis-how-to-train) and [publish](/azure/cognitive-services/LUIS/publishapp) an app to the production environment.